arthijayaraman-lab/crease_ga/docs/casestudy1.rst

    Figure 1.: The CREASE method to analyze the dispersity in size and shape of nanoparticles from their 1D scattering profiles.

 A computational method that seeks to analyze the dispersity in both the size and shape simultaneously must have the ability to output multiple solutions.
 This has traditionally been a challenge for analytical models.
 The CREASE genetic algorithm outputs multiple solutions to an input scattering profile and ranks them according to their fitness.
-Hence it is capable of analyzing the dispersity in both the size and shape of nanoparticles simultaneously.
+Hence it is capable of analyzing the dispersity in both the size and shapes of nanoparticles simultaneously.
 Below we walk you through the 4 steps involved in training a Machine Learning (ML) model that links the structural features of a nanoparticle system (with dispersity in both the size and shape) directly to its 1D scattering profile.
 The 4 steps are shown in **Figure 2**.

 .. figure:: Four_Steps_CasestudyI.png
    :class: with-border